Pylons/pyramid/docs/glossary.rst

     used, a model is a node in the object graph traversed by the system.
 When traversal is used, a model instance becomes the :term:`context` of a :term:`view`.
-If :mod:`url dispatch` is used, a single :term:`context` (which isn't really a model, because it contains no data except security elements) is generated for each request and is used as the context of a view.
+If :mod:`url dispatch` is used, a single :term:`context` is generated for each request and is used as the context of a view: this object is also technically a "model" in :mod:`repoze.bfg` terms, although this terminology can be a bit confusing: see :ref:`model_traversal_confusion`.
   Traversal
     The act of descending "down" a graph of model objects from a root model in order to find a :term:`context`.
 The :mod:`repoze.bfg`